Get in touch

 • This is especially important for cultural sensitivity when I have veiled/hijabi students in class, and it also helps everyone feel more confident to open up and dance freely.

-• If you need to meet someone for pickup/dropoff at the studio, please have them wait for you downstairs.
+• If you need to meet someone for pickup/drop off at the studio, please have them wait for you in the reception area.

 • When and where are your classes?
 How much do they cost?
 Please see the current information on my Classes page.
-Class terms are similar to school terms, with holiday breaks.
-I may accept late enrollment, but not past a few weeks into the term.
+Class terms are similar to school terms, although I sometimes teach during holiday breaks as well.

 • What should I wear to class?
 Anything that’s comfortable for you to move in!
 I usually wear leggings and a sports bra, plus a tank top and/or warmer layer.
 Bare feet or socks work well, and I have hip scarves for you to borrow.